Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Why is it important to check in with our closest friends?

-It is important to check in with our closest friends because they may be struggling with something that they haven’t shared yet, and it’s important to let them know that we care about them and are available to help in any way that we can.
+It is important to check in with our closest friends because they may be struggling with something that they haven’t shared yet, and it’s important to let them know that we care about them and are available to help in any way we can.

 What if my friends aren’t open about their struggles?